tetratelabs/wazero/site/content/languages/rust.md

 This document includes notes contributed by the wazero community.
 While wazero includes Rust examples, the community is less familiar with Rust.
-For more help, consider the [Rust and WebAssembly book][5]
+For more help, consider the [Rust and WebAssembly book][5].

-Meanwhile, please help us [maintain][6] this document and [star our GitHub repository][9], if it is helpful.
+Meanwhile, please help us [maintain][6] this document and [star our GitHub repository][7], if it is helpful.
 Together, we can make WebAssembly easier on the next person.

+## Constraints

+Like other compilers that can target wasm, there are constraints using Rust.
+These constraints affect the library design and dependency choices in your source.

+The most common constraint is which crates you can depend on.
+Please refer to the [Which Crates Will Work Off-the-Shelf with WebAssembly?][8] page in the [Rust and WebAssembly book][5] for more on this.

 ## Memory

-When Rust compiles rust into wasm, it configures the WebAssembly linear memory to an initial size of 17 pages (1.1MB), and marks a position in that memory as the heap base.
+When Rust compiles rust into Wasm, it configures the WebAssembly linear memory to an initial size of 17 pages (1.1MB), and marks a position in that memory as the heap base.
 All memory beyond that is used for the Rust heap.